 Skip to main content

-Many people ask why our services cost what they do, how we operate as a not-for-profit, and how we balance financial sustainability with accessibility.
+Many people ask why our services cost what they do, how our pricing works and how we balance financial sustainability with accessibility.
 This page explains exactly that.

 Why we exist